driskull/uc-2016-4x-patterns-practices/slides.md

 - Firefox
 - Edge
 - Safari 7.1+
-- OS Safari
+- iOS Safari
 - IE11*

-*The WebGL implementation of Internet Explorer is not optimized for memory-intensive applications and it might not work reliably when opening certain scenes.
+*IE11 WebGL is not optimized.
+May not perform well when opening certain scenes.

 ---